Anti-Money Laundering

 This reform introduces foundational changes to how banks, credit unions, and other financial institutions manage their obligations.

-They must update their AML/CTF programs to better identify, assess, and manage risks related to money laundering, terrorism financing, and proliferation financing.
+AML/CTF programs must be updated and uplifted to better identify, assess, and manage risks related to money laundering, terrorism financing, and proliferation financing.

 A major focus for the sector is strengthening CDD procedures and governance frameworks, with a clear expectation for senior management to take a more proactive role in overseeing compliance.